MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-a-giving-site-for-your-organization.md

 description: "Learn how to create a Giving site for your organization in SharePoint"
 ---

-# Guided Walkthrough- Create a Giving Site for your organization
+# Guided walkthrough: Create a giving site for your organization

 In this article, we show you elements of an example Giving site to inspire you, and help you learn how to create similar sites for your own organization.
 In this example, the Giving site provides an example of how a page with thoughtful design and messaging can inspire your organization.
 This example page is also deployed as part of a Human Resources Hub site.